jhackwell/rito/README.md

 };
 ```

-base is in public.settings.json -- unlikely to change, but better not to hard code it.
+The url base is unlikely to change (currently `api.pvp.net`), but better not to hard code it.
-<key> should be replaced with your own private key.
+`<key>` should be replaced with your own private key.
 It is recommended to put it in private.settings.json
-https is any object with the same API as the Node.js HTTPS module (this is passed in rather than hardcoded
+https is any object with the same API as the Node.js `https` module (this is passed in rather than hardcoded
 both for modularity and testing)
 ```js
 var client = new rito.Client({key: <key>, base: 'api.pvp.net'}, require('https'));